idaholab/mastodon/doc/content/sqa/mastodon_sll.md

 # BlackBear

-Grizzly relies on BlackBear, which is summarized as follows on the project website:
+MASTODON relies on BlackBear, which is summarized as follows on the project website:
 [github.com/idaholab/blackbear](https://github.com/idaholab/blackbear).

 > BlackBear is a MOOSE-based application for analysis of degradation processes in structural